JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin_compatibility.md

 {type="tip"}

 ## Declaring Plugin Dependencies

-For the purposes of dependencies, a _module_ can be thought of like a built-in plugin that ships as a non-removable part of a product.
+For the purposes of dependencies, a _module_ can be thought of as a built-in plugin that ships as a non-removable part of a product.
 A working definition of a dependency is that a plugin project cannot be run without the module present in an IntelliJ Platform-based product.
 Declaring a dependency on a module also expresses a plugin's compatibility with a product in that the IntelliJ Platform determines whether a product contains the correct modules to support a plugin before loading it.